CHINA ADOPTION PROGRAM

 The China adoption program is one of the most well-established international adoption programs available.
 IAN works directly with the China Centre for Children’s Welfare and Adoption (CCCWA) to advocate for the orphans of China.

-Our China Program is headed up by Esther Haines, with over 20 years of experience working with Adoptions from China.
-She works together with Zhou, Karla, Katie, Angela, Jaycie, and Brandie to offer full service adoptions with our China program.
+Our China Program is headed up by Esther Haines and Karla Whelan.
 Our wonderful China staff has over 55 years combined experience working with adoptions from China.
 They are experts in the process and providing caring services to children and families from sign up through post adoption supervision and support.

 Adoption in China is governed by the China Centre for Children’s Welfare and Adoption (CCCWA).
 China maintains files of children who are available for international adoption through the Shared List.
 The Shared List is an electronic and secure listing of special focus and non-special focus children, either medical, developmental, or cognitive.
 Files can be ‘locked’ for 72 hours only by an agency to be reviewed by a Prospective Adoptive Parent.
 China also allows agencies to work with certain waiting children, and only they have information to those children.

 China is a party to the Hague Convention, so adoptive parents must first be found eligible to be an adoptive parent by the US Government by filing the I-800A form with USCIS.

 CHILDREN IN NEED

 Children become available for adoption in China due to extreme economic hardship on the part of the birth parents, or due to the social stigma of being a single parent in China.
 Children are from a wide range of China’s diverse cultural and religious backgrounds.

 Children are between the ages of 8 months to 13 years are available for adoption.